mvpaudrey/afcon-2025-ios/SWIFTDATA_FIXTURES_GUIDE.md

 Example view showing how to query and display fixtures from SwiftData

 ## Usage

+### Automatic Refresh on App Launch

+The app refreshes fixtures on launch if the last sync is older than 6 hours.
+This uses `syncAllFixtures()` so new matches are added and existing matches are updated without clearing data.

 ### Step 1: Initialize Fixtures Before Tournament Starts